atanisoft/ESP32CommandStation/docs/precompiled.md

 | 0x8000 | partition-table.bin |
 | 0xe000 | ota_data_initial.bin |
 | 0x10000 | ESP32CommandStation.bin |

+**Note:** For the ESP32-S3 the bootloader.bin should be flashed at 0x0000 and not 0x1000 as listed above.

 ### JMRI Firmware Update Utility